caplena/knowledge-base/docs/03-01-Fine-tuning-view.md

 ## Filters

 Add filters to only show a subset of all rows.
-Filters are also applied to exports triggered from this view, see [TODO].
+Filters are also applied to exports triggered from this view, see [this article](03-04-Export.md)].

 ![Filters](images/filters.png)